Exploiting Invariance in Training Deep Neural Networks: Enforcing Invariance in Training Neural Networks

-For convolutional neural networks, the deconvolution computation should better be carried out in the spatial domain using the data matrix $X$ to match the small kernels that are used in practice.
-Specifically we calculate the covariance matrix $Cov=\frac{1}{N}X^tX$, find its unique principal inverse square root: $D=Cov^{-\frac{1}{2}}$, then use this matrix to transform the data matrix: $X_{0}=X\cdot D$.
+For a practical implementation for convolutional networks, it is better to carry out the deconvolution computation in the spatial domain using the data matrix $X$ to match the small kernels that are used in practice.
+Specifically we calculate the covariance matrix $Cov=\frac{1}{N}X^tX$, find its unique principal inverse square root $D=Cov^{-\frac{1}{2}}$, and then use this matrix to transform the data matrix: $X_{0}=X\cdot D$.
 Note that $\frac{1}{N}X_{0}^tX_{0}$=$Cov^{-\frac{1}{2}}\cdot Cov\cdot Cov^{-\frac{1}{2}}=I$.
-As the transformed features are uncorrelated and standardized, a faster convergence is achieved in this corrected space (Fig.~\ref{fig:correction}(c)).
-The gradient found in this uncorrelated new space can be transformed back uniquely to find the gradient in the original non-axis-aligned space, therefore $GL(n)$-invariance is achieved.
-During the training, we keep track of the correction $D$, and use the running average during testing.
+As the transformed features are uncorrelated and standardized, faster convergence is achieved in this corrected space (Fig.~\ref{fig:correction}(c)).
+We track the correction $D$ during training and use the running average during testing.

 For a convolution/correlation layer with $C$ channels, we construct the data matrix for each channel then horizontally concatenate the $C$ data matrices into a wider matrix (with $Ck$/$Ck^2$ columns for $1d$/$2d$).
-Deconvolution with this wider matrix removes the correlation of $k$/$k^2$ \textit{nearby pixels} and $C$ \textit{feature channels} at once (see Supp.
-Sec. ~\ref{sec:clarification}).
+Deconvolution with this wider matrix removes the correlation of $k$/$k^2$ \textit{nearby pixels} and $C$ \textit{feature channels} at once (see Algorithm~\ref{ND++}).